 Coronavirus: India reports 9,304 new COVID-19 cases; 260 deaths in the last 24 hours

-New Delhi, June 04: Union Health Ministy on Thursday said that India recorded 9,304 new cases of coronavirus disease COVID-19 in the last 24 hours, taking the overall tally to 2,16,919.
+New Delhi, June 04: Union Health Ministry on Thursday said that India recorded 9,304 new cases of coronavirus disease COVID-19 in the last 24 hours, taking the overall tally to 2,16,919.

-According to the recent updates, the number of active cases in country are 1,06,737, and 1,04,106 have been cured or discharged.
+According to the recent updates, the number of active cases in the country is 1,06,737, and 1,04,106 have been cured or discharged.

 Meanwhile, the death toll due to the novel coronavirus stands at 6,075.
 The country saw 260 deaths in the last 24 hours.